 A New Model - “Accelerating Solar Water Pumping via Innovative Financing”

 This project in Tanzania combines the above mentioned technologies and approaches and targets existing rural water schemes powered only by diesel generators and where water customers are used to pay for water.
 The pilot seeks to demonstrate that rural communities can repay 40% of the capital investment and maintenance service contracts without increasing the price of water.
 The 40% will be financed through a four-year loan from the TIB Development Bank.
-The other 60% will be subsidized through a grant funded by SIDA and the Dutch Government through the World Bank’s Global Partnership on Results-based Approaches (GPRBA).
+The other 60% will be subsidized through a grant funded by SIDA and the Dutch Government through the World Bank’s Global Partnership For Results-Based Approaches (GPRBA).
 The pilot also received assistance from Global Water Security and Sanitation Partnership.

 The benefits from this initiative are two-fold.
 Firstly, it harnesses the power of private sector financing in community development through blended subsidy-loan combinations.
 Secondly, transitioning from diesel pumps to solar pumps with demonstrable environmental and economic advantages in the form of lower CO2 emissions and high life-cycle cost savings.